 Electrical shock can cause personal injury.

 Disconnect power before beginning to service components.

 - 2. Remove the front panel. - 3.
-Remove the control box cover. - 4.
-Locate the ice size thermostat. - 5.
+Remove the control box cover. - Locate the ice size thermostat. - 5.
 Remove the two screws holding the control to the control box, and lift the control out. - 6.
 Pull the three wires off the posts of the ice size thermostat. - 7.
-Locate bulb on suction line. - 8.
-Follow the capillary tube of the ice size thermostat: the end of the ice size thermostat is inserted in a tube.
+Follow ice size thermostat capillary tube to ice size probe. - 8.
+The end of the ice size thermostat is inserted in a tube.
 Pull it out of the tube. - 9.
-Pull the capillary tube of the ice size thermostat thru the grommet in the side of the control box. - 10.
-Remove the ice size thermostat from the control box. - 11.
-Replace the ice size thermostat with the proper part number, following the above steps from 10-1.
+Follow the capillary tube of the ice size thermostat and pull it thru the insulated wall and the grommet in the side of the control box. - 10.
+Remove thermostat from control box. - 11.
+Replace the ice size thermostat with the proper part number, following the above steps from 9-1.